JSRocksHQ/jsrockshq.github.io/src/posts/en/configuring-babel-6-for-node-js.md

   "plugins": ["es2015", "stage-0"]
 }
 ```
-This is pretty much it for this tutorial, this will help us with our rest of development.
-Now whenever we want to add or subtract plugins.
-Instead of changing the command we will change the plugins array in this file.
+This is pretty much it of babel configuration for this tutorial.
+Now whenever we want to add or subtract plugins, instead of changing the command we will change the plugins array in this file.
 Easy!
 Isn't it?

 Now if you run
 ```bash